 - Compare original and follow-up emails and see how the stats compare.

-4. How to avoid an Oops! in the future – Proof-read, proof-read, proof-read.
+4. How to avoid an “Oops!” in the future: Proofread, proofread, proofread.
 If you’re the only person looking at your emails, enlist someone else.
 Just one other set of eyes can prevent a mistake from happening again.
 Also, always send a test email and look at it!
-Make sure the copy makes sense, that you see the right images and they’re rendering, and test all your links.
+Make sure the copy makes sense, that you see the right images and they’re rendering correctly, and that all your links work.

 Try some of these content tactics:

-- Use auto-correct and spell check, or use Word to discover grammar problems
+- Use auto-correct and spell check, or use Microsoft Word to discover grammar problems.

 Everyone makes mistakes; the important thing is to learn from them.